Abhisheka394/QuizApp/README.md

 # QuizApp
 Android Project
-This is an android quiz app.
+This is an Android Quiz App.
 The app is developed using Kotlin and XML languages.
+Hope you will like it